 |nc||A hex number indicating the times this specific nonce (not cnonce) was used.
 The client must increase this number each time it sends a request.
 This makes replay protection trivial, as the server must only remember the last nonce count used.
 If a request ever comes in where the nc parameter is lower or equal to the last remembered value, it is a replay.|

 None of these parameters is required, making the new scheme backward compatible.
 If used though, it can substantially increase security.
-This spec is implemented by most browser today.
+This spec is implemented by most browsers today.

 As you can see, some problems that could be solved with custom code on server side have now been addressed by the spec, making it even more complicated.
 One thing you might have noticed in the spec is that the hash function in use is always MD5.
 Nowadays, MD5 is not considered secure enough for cryptographic purposes.
 So what now?